 ASHA CE Provider (Intermediate level) 1.5 ASHA CEUs.
 ASHA CE Provider approval and use of the Brand Block does not imply endorsement of course content, specific products or clinical procedures.

 This course has been approved by the MD State Board of Physical Therapy Examiners.
-Application has been made to the MN Board of Physical Therapy.
+Approved by the MN Board of Physical Therapy.
 Approved by the NJ Board of Physical Therapy Examiners.
 Approved by the OH Physical Therapy Association.

 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 18 contact hours.
 Application has been made to Illinois EI Training Program.
 Approved provider by the NY State Board of Physical Therapy for 18 contact hours (1.8 CEUs).